-3-5 children in every 1,000 in Europe can have wheat allergy.
+3-5 children in every 1,000 in Europe have an allergy to wheat.
 It is seen most commonly in infants and preschool children.

-Reactions may be immediate occurring within minutes of exposure and include an itchy rash (hives), swelling, vomiting, diarrhoea, runny nose and itchy eyes.
+- immediate reactions occurring within minutes of exposure and include an itchy rash (hives), swelling, vomiting, diarrhoea, runny nose and itchy eyes.
 Severe reactions are much less common, but can include difficulty in breathing (with wheeze or swelling in the throat), feeling faint or dizzy.
-Some people develop symptoms with wheat only after vigorous exercise (exercise-induced allergy).
+Some people develop symptoms with wheat only after vigorous exercise (exercise-induced wheat-associated allergy).

-Reactions may also be delayed by a number of hours and include tummy pain, vomiting, diarrhoea and worsening of eczema.
-Another form of delayed reaction to wheat occurs in Coeliac disease or gluten intolerance.
+- Coeliac disease or gluten intolerance is a delayed reaction to wheat.
 People with Coeliac disease do not get hives or breathing difficulties but can have belly aches, diarrhoea or generally feeling run down.

 Most people with wheat allergy only have mild reactions.
 Severe reactions affecting the child’s breathing can occur, particularly in those with bad asthma and these need urgent medical attention.

-Most children can tolerate corn, rice, oats, barley, buckwheat, tapioca, sago and quinoa (keen-wa).
-Advice from a dietitian is important and should be arranged.
+Most children can tolerate corn, rice, oats, barley, buckwheat, tapioca, sago, and quinoa (keen-wa).

 The diagnosis of wheat allergy is based on the history of a typical reaction after contact with wheat.

 Severe reaction – difficulty breathing (wheezing, noisy breathing, blue colour); swelling in the throat (noisy breathing, drooling); feeling faint or dizzy, looking very pale (lie the child down with their legs raised).

-If any of these severe symptoms occur get help straight away and dial 999 stating “anaphylaxis” (ana-fil-ak-sis).
+Get help straight away and dial 999 stating “anaphylaxis” (ana-fil-ak-sis).
 If you have an adrenaline pen – use it.

 It is important to inform the nursery/school and any after school clubs.
-Any other carers such as grandparents, relatives and school friends’ parents will also need to know.
+Any other carers will also need to know.

 Coeliac disease is life-long and patients must continue to avoid all wheat containing foods.
-About 70% of children will outgrow the problem by 6 years and 96% outgrow the allergy by 16 years.
+About 70% of children will outgrow the other forms of wheat allergy by six years.
 If there has been no reaction for a long time then an oral challenge may be suggested.

-Some patients (not those with Coeliac disease) can be helped to become more tolerant by eating a little wheat, in which case they may outgrow their allergy more quickly.
+Some patients (not those with Coeliac disease) can be helped to become more tolerant by eating a little wheat and increasing the amount regularly over many months, a process termed “desensitisation”.
 Advice should always be sought from your doctor or dietitian before trying to introduce any wheat back into your child’s diet.